 Young Writer on Liberty Competition 2019

-Submissions are now closed and winners will be announced shortly.
+Submissions are now closed and the winning 2019 entries can be found here.

 The Adam Smith Institute invites those in the UK aged 21 and under to enter our annual 'Young Writer on Liberty' competition.